|Home| News| Stats| Rules| Manual| FAQ| About| Contact|

 Slither is played on a square grid of 15x15 intersections (points).
 Smaller boards (13x13 or 10x10) can also be used by beginners or for quick games.
 The left and right edges are colored white while the top and bottom edges are colored black:

 The goal of Slither is to form a chain of your stones connected orthogonally (horizontally, or vertically) linking the opposite edges of the board marked by your color.
 A corner is considered to be part of both adjoining edges.

 The game begins with an empty board.

-After the turn is complete, all of a player's stones that are diagonally adjacent must also be connected orthogonally through a common like-colored neighboring stone (otherwise the player's last move is illegal).
+After the turn is completed, all of a player's stones that are diagonally adjacent must also be connected orthogonally through a common like-colored neighboring stone.
+Otherwise, the move is illegal.

-The pie rule is used for making the game fair.
-This rule allows the second player to switch places with the first player after the first player makes his first move, if he thinks that the first player has made an especially good move.
+The pie rule is used to make the game fair.
+This rule allows the second player to switch places with the first player after the first player makes their first move, if they think that the first player has made an especially good move.

 |[create new page] [copy this page] [edit this page] [translate this page] [view history]|